esmanish/flight/README.md

 3. The dashboard displays this information on an interactive map and in the sidebar
 4. The data is automatically refreshed every 5 seconds

-## Setting Up Your Own ADS-B Receiver

-If you want to set up your own FlightAware ADS-B receiver to use with this application:

-1. Purchase a FlightAware Pro Stick or compatible SDR (Software Defined Radio)
-2. Install PiAware (https://flightaware.com/adsb/piaware/) on a Raspberry Pi
-3. Connect the SDR to your Raspberry Pi
-4. Configure the receiver according to FlightAware's instructions
-5. Update the `flight_feeder_ip` in `config.json` to match your receiver's IP address

 ## Troubleshooting